-Continuing our custom of providing the direct download links for major Adobe products such as Creative Cloud, CS6, Lightroom 5, and Acrobat XI, below you’ll find the direct links from Adobe’s servers for the free trials of the all-new releases of Photoshop Elements 11 and Premiere Elements 11, for both Windows and Mac OS.
+Continuing our custom of providing the direct download links for major Adobe products such as Creative Cloud, CS6, Lightroom 6/CC, and Acrobat DC, below you’ll find the direct links from Adobe’s servers for the free trials of the all-new releases of Photoshop Elements 11 and Premiere Elements 11, for both Windows and Mac OS.

-These links go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine, safe, and will not change.
+These links go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine, safe, legal, and will not change.
 They are especially useful when you are unable to download Adobe’s free trials via other means – often due to difficulties with the Akamai Download Manager or Adobe Download Assistant…

 With the links provided below, you can use your own browser’s download capability (without DLM), or another download manager of your choice.